bshao001/ChatLearner/README.md

 ![](https://img.shields.io/badge/python-3.6.2-brightgreen.svg)  ![](https://img.shields.io/badge/tensorflow-1.4.0-yellowgreen.svg?sanitize=true)

-A chatbot implemented in TensorFlow based on the new sequence to sequence (NMT) model, with certain rules integrated.
+A chatbot implemented in TensorFlow based on the new sequence to sequence (NMT) model, with certain rules seamlessly integrated.

 The core of ChatLearner (Papaya) was built on the NMT model(https://github.com/tensorflow/nmt), which has been adapted here to fit the needs of a chatbot.
-Due to the changes made on tf.data API in TensorFlow 1.4, this ChatLearner version only supports TF version 1.4 and 1.5.
+Due to the changes made on tf.data API in TensorFlow 1.4, this ChatLearner version only supports TF version 1.4 and later.

-Before starting everything else, you may want to have a feeling of how ChatLearner behaves.
-Take a look at the sample conversation below or [here](https://github.com/bshao001/ChatLearner/blob/master/Data/Test/responses.txt), or if you prefer to try my trained model, then download it [here](https://drive.google.com/file/d/1c65rm5wAkaP3QYlY2sTfUs4a7cIYrUlg/view?usp=sharing).
+Before starting everything else, you may want to get a feeling of how ChatLearner behaves.
+Take a look at the sample conversation below or [here](https://github.com/bshao001/ChatLearner/blob/master/Data/Test/responses.txt), or if you prefer to try my trained model, download it [here](https://drive.google.com/file/d/1mVWFScBHFeA7oVxQzWb8QbKfTi3TToUr/view?usp=sharing).
 Unzip the downloaded .rar file, and copy the Result folder into the Data folder under your project root.
 A vocab.txt file is also included in case I update it without updating the trained model in the future.

 ![](/Data/Test/chat.png)